 Earth’s atmosphere is fundamental to life and society.
-It plays a role in climate and weather, and influences individuals and economies.
-Michigan Tech researchers, twelve faculty in five departments, seek to understand atmospheric science to maintain a livable planet by making clouds, wading Great Lakes, and grabbing participles high-in-the-sky.
+It plays a role in climate and weather and influences individuals and economies.
+Michigan Tech researchers, 12 faculty in five departments, seek to understand atmospheric science to maintain a livable planet by making clouds, wading in the Great Lakes, and grabbing participles high-in-the-sky.

 Areas of Emphasis

 Atmospheric Sciences at Michigan Tech emphasizes research on:

 - The Perturbed Atmosphere, Air Quality, Climate, and Society—to improve our understanding of atmospheric processes and impacts related to key issues of societal importance, such as climate change and emissions, transport, and transformation of air pollution.